farhan-des/my-calculator/replit.md

 ## Overview

 This is a multi-tool calculator website featuring various utility calculators and tools.
 The site has a clean homepage that automatically displays all available calculators, making it easy to add new tools.
-Currently includes a playback speed calculator with more tools easily added through the tools registry system.
+Currently includes:
+- **Playback Speed Calculator** (Time Calculators category) - Calculate video/podcast duration at different speeds
+- **LCM Calculator** (Math Calculators category) - Find Least Common Multiple using three different methods

 The application emphasizes clarity, ease of use, and mobile-friendly responsive design.
+New tools are automatically added through the centralized tools registry system.

 ## User Preferences